 tvCAD makes cable schedules from your CAD wiring drawings, automatically and quickly and 100% accurately.
-The cable schedules can include connector and cable details as well as details of what changed and when for each connection.
+The cable schedules can include connector and cable details as well as a changelog of what changed and when for each connection.

 tvCAD is an alternative to ConnectCAD, VidCAD, D-Tools, Star Draw, Vector sketch etc. tvCAD is a direct replacement for ACNE but faster, modern, much easier to use and with more features, regular updates and Support.

-How to use tvCAD: see the Help pages for a bit of a quick start (until I get the time to create decent documentation at the support site.
-My usual day-to day usage is …
+How to use tvCAD: see the Help pages for a bit of a quick start and more screenshots.
+Here is my usual day-to day usage…

 - Modify some CAD drawings